 CityAirSim is a project in which different types of knowledge - biology, meteorology, chemistry, visualization and pedagogy - are combined.
-It must also integrate various social actors in developing and using the knowledge acquired in the project.
+It must also integrate various actors outside of the academia in developing and using the knowledge acquired in the project.
 This requires a powerful coordination of CityAirSim's various activities.